-Whether you are trying out the atmospheric new Demon Souls remake or leaping back into Spider-Man for some Miles Morales action, your new PS5 deserves an excellent headset to enable your gaming.
+Whether you want to experience Elden Ring in all its immersive glory or prepare for the dazzling fights of God of War Ragnarok, your PS5 deserves an excellent headset to enable your gaming.
 For that next level of immersion and communication, we suggest these top-notch headsets packed with the right audio features!

 If you are wondering — yes, PS4 headsets will be compatible with the PS5 too.
 But this is still a great time to upgrade, so check out these great new picks with both wireless and wired options available (plus a range of prices so you can match your budget).

 SteelSeries Arctis Nova Pro Wireless

 - High-quality ANC

 - Fully retractable microphone

 - Microphone is prone to pick up noise